Bullying and Glasses in Schools

 When a child views themselves as less than others, it can lead to depression, a lack of motivation, poor production in school and dropping grades, and less interest in activities and the world around them.

-Bullying, and being the victim of bullying,.
+Bullying, and being the victim of bullying, increases the risk for suicide.
 Children who are both bullied and participate in bullying themselves are at an especially high risk over their peers who have not experienced bullying in either direction.

 Low self-esteem can make a child a target for bullying.
 Likewise, bullying can decrease self-esteem.